-- a.
-Voting Members: - 1) Faculty moderator, moderator designee, or Faculty Senate representative. - 2) One (1) member shall be elected from each faculty unit for a three (3) year term.
+- i.
+Faculty moderator, moderator designee, or Faculty Senate representative. - ii.
+One (1) member shall be elected from each faculty unit for a three (3) year term.
 Each member should have a doctorate, substantial progress toward the doctorate, or equivalent research experience or a terminal degree in their field.
-All members of the council are expected to have met their department chair's scholarship expectations as part of the Faculty Evaluation System (FES). - 3) In order to encourage involvement of any faculty member with a special interest in research or faculty development activities, the council has the right to select three (3) members-at-large for a one (1) year appointment to be ratified by the Faculty Senate.
+All members of the council are expected to have met their department chair's scholarship expectations as part of the Faculty Evaluation System (FES). - iii.
+In order to encourage involvement of any faculty member with a special interest in research or faculty development activities, the council has the right to select three (3) members-at-large for a one (1) year appointment to be ratified by the Faculty Senate.
 One (1) of these members-at-large is to be selected from the doctoral faculty, one (1) from undergraduate/master's level faculty, and one (1) selected at the council's discretion.

-- 1) Provost or provost designee; - 2) Director of sponsored research and grants; - 3) Director of research; - 4) Director of undergraduate research; - 5) Director of faith integration (optional); - 6) Diversity Council representative (optional); and - 7) Representative from Institutional Review Board (IRB).
+- i.
+Provost or provost designee; - ii.
+Director of sponsored research and grants; - iii.
+Director of research; - iv.
+Director of undergraduate research; - v.
+Director of faith integration (optional); - vi.
+Diversity Council representative (optional); and - vii.
+Representative from the Institutional Review Board (IRB).